 Assessments are designed to provide learners with opportunities to demonstrate they have attained the required skills and knowledge using a range of practically based activities and tasks, as required by recognised standards.

-Students must be able to participate in assessable industry placements to successfully complete the course.
+Students must be able to participate in assessable industry placements.

 Prior to enrolment or commencement of training you will be required to complete a literacy and numeracy assessment and a pre-training interview.
 These will assist with determining your suitability to the course, verify your training plan, and identify any learning support needs.